-This blog is from our seven part Year in Review series “Topics of Note Influencing the Nantucket Real Estate Market in 2021.”
-Read the comprehensive real estate analysis here.
+This blog is from our Year in Review series and has been updated as of early February 2022.
+Read our comprehensive real estate analysis.

-Here on Nantucket, it’s not just the sales market that is exceeding expectations, the rental market is also booming.
-Prior to 2020, short-term rentals (31 days or less) were the norm with one- to two-week rentals being the most common.
-Now that many families are working and educating remotely, renters are booking properties for multiple months and, in some cases, a full year.
-The uncertainty of international travel has also kept families local and increased the demand for a vacation close to home.
-Demand has seemingly never been greater.
-Team Fisher reports more inquiries than is typical this time of year and many properties are already fully booked for the season.
+Here on Nantucket, it’s not just the sales market that continues to exceed expectations; the rental market is also booming.
+Prior to the pandemic, short-term rentals (31 days or less) were the norm with one- to two-week rentals being the most common.
+Now that some families have the ability to work remotely, renters are booking properties for multiple weeks and, in some cases, the entire season.
+As a result, demand has seemingly never been greater.
+Team Fisher reports more inquiries than is typical this time of year and most properties are already fully booked for the season.

-Making matters a little more challenging for those looking to vacation this summer is the shortage of rental homes.
-After a record sales year in 2020, many properties that were formally rentals are now out of the inventory pool given the new owners may be looking to use the properties themselves in 2021, thereby limiting availability.
+A shortage of rental homes makes matters even more challenging for those looking to vacation on Nantucket this summer.
+After a record sales year in 2021, many properties are now out of the rental inventory pool, primarily due to new owners wanting to utilize the properties for themselves in 2022.